 European Association of dangerous goods Safety Advisors or EASA, as it was called back then, was in embryo in 2010 as a result of communication between the dangerous goods associations of Belgium, Hungary, Spain and Poland.
 However, it was only when the German association hosted the first European meeting in 2014 that enough critical mass was evident to ensure that EASA would work.
 In late 2020 ‘European’ was dropped and replaced with ‘International’ reflecting the growing number of non-European countries signing up to the modal regulations.
 BADGP has been represented since 2014.

-The remit of EASA is to represent not individuals but DG organisations and, in speaking for them, offers leverage to the opinions of over 3000 DG professionals (not just DGSAs) at the grass-roots level.
-In this respect, EASA includes all modes of transport so, while the UK pays much attention to the shipping of DGs, the Czech Republic depends heavily on rail transport and the Netherlands on inland waterways.
+The remit of IASA is to represent not individuals but DG organisations and, in speaking for them, offers leverage to the opinions of over 3000 DG professionals (not just DGSAs) at the grass-roots level.
+In this respect, IASA includes all modes of transport so, while the UK pays much attention to the shipping of DGs, the Czech Republic depends heavily on rail transport and the Netherlands on inland waterways.